 - Micro-Grids future and advice to young people

 Tony: Welcome everyone.
 I am here at Africa Energy Indaba.
 This is one of the leading energy events in the continent and it is here we come to meet the leading players in the industry and find out more about the industry.
-Today I am here with an interesting gentleman from Schneider Electric.
+Today I am here with an interesting gentleman form Schneider Electric.
 His name is Taru Madangombe who is the Vice President for Power and Grid for Middle East and Africa.
 I will not tell you more for now because Taru is sitting here with me.
 So, Taru, a number of people following Renewables in Africa may not know you and the whole point is to get them to get familiar with the job you are doing not only at Schneider but also before.
 If you can take two or three minutes to properly introduce yourself, that would be great!

 Taru: Thank you Tony.
 As you mentioned, Taru Mandangombe is my name.
 I have been involved in the power and energy sector for almost 20 years playing different roles in the space.
 I started by being involved in the end user side, then management and consulting, engineering and EPC until I moved up the value chain towards being a technology provider which is where I am when I joined Schneider seven years ago.
 The renewable energy space was the initial area of interest for me.
 I did a lot of studies and my Master’s in renewable energy that formed the baseline for my interest in the space.